squiggled/pokemon-springboot/README.md

 - News Center
     - NewsAPI integration for updated Pokémon news.
 - Additional features
-    - Automated unit and integration tests to ensure the reliability and functionality of the application.
+    - Automated unit tests to ensure the reliability and functionality of the application.
     - Logging to track code events and for easier debugging.

 ## Installation